What you need to know and do to vote, regardless of your situation.

 To vote, you must be registered on the list of electors at your home address.
 Make sure your information is accurate.
 Don't wait!
 On election day, you will not be able to register or change your address.Registering your name on the permanent list of electors or changing your information

-If you are eligible to vote, but your name is not on the list of electors, or if you notice an error, you can correct this situation.Elections in the time of COVID-19
+If you are eligible to vote, but your name is not on the list of electors, or if you notice an error, you can correct this situation.Can you vote?

-To vote in an election or referendum, you must meet certain conditions, including having your name entered on the list of electors.Visit the virtual small polling station with your children
+To vote in an election or referendum, you must meet certain conditions, including having your name entered on the list of electors.Take your children to the small polling stations

 Each electoral division is presented on a data sheet that includes its map, the origin of its name and its socioeconomic data.
 During elections, this sheet also includes information on the candidates and the returning officer of the electoral division.